Ryan Hall is a first year student residence hall housing approximately 300 students on four floors with three wings.

 Ryan Hall is named after Fr.
 Benvenute Ryan, OFM, who served as a Provincial Minister for the Holy Name Province from 1925-1931, just a few years prior to the establishment of Siena College (1937).

 Ryan Hall is staffed by a live-in professional Residence Director who is responsible for the day-to-day operations of Ryan Hall, including maintenance and facilities concerns, mediating conflicts between students, supervision of paraprofessional Resident Assistant staff, adjudicating violations of the Siena College student code of conduct, and many other responsibilities.
-The Residence Director of Ryan Hall is currently Ms. Madeline Sinico.
-Madeline is currently in her first year at Siena College.
+The Residence Director of Ryan Hall is Ms. Adrienne Victor.

 Each Residence Hall (except for the Townhouses and Hennepin) also houses a Friar-in-Residence.
 Franciscan Friars model Franciscan ideals, recognize the goodness and value of each person, and serve as a resource for students for any concerns they might have.